Growing Plants Under Artificial Light: What’s Missing?

 He constructed a large, enclosed Quonset—a lightweight, prefabricated structure made of corrugated, galvanized steel with a semicircular cross-section—and installed the latest in lighting devices to provide the light intensity and spectrum he thought would be required by his tomato plants.

-He wanted me to install the hydroponic growing system I had been using for the growing of greenhouse tomatoes.
-He had made a number of visits to my greenhouse and was impressed with the yield and quality of tomatoes I was producing, as well as the water and nutrient element efficiencies the hydroponic growing system provided1.
+He wanted me to install the hydroponic growing system I had been using to grow my greenhouse tomatoes.
+He had made a several visits to my greenhouse and was impressed with the yield and quality of tomatoes I was producing, as well as the water and nutrient element efficiencies the hydroponic growing system provided.

-There was no natural light coming in as there is with a greenhouse.
-He made a number of changes in the lamp types and made changes in their configurations.
-I also made changes in the nutrient solution formulation to put stress on the plants to hopefully force them into a more reproductive state.
+Unlike a greenhouse, there was no natural light coming in.
+He made a many changes in the lamp types and their configurations.
+I also made changes to the nutrient solution formulation to put stress on the plants and hopefully force them into a more reproductive state.

 The tomato plants continued to grow without generating many flowering stems.
-After about six months of making changes to the lamp types and their configuration, but without success, he gave up the project.
+After about six months of unsuccessfully changing the lamp types and their configurations, he gave up the project.

-We talked about why the tomato plants failed to flower, thinking mainly that there was something missing in the lamp characteristics, either their intensity or spectrum distribution, which neither he, nor I, was unable to identify and correct.
+We talked about why the tomato plants failed to flower, thinking mainly that something was missing in the lamp characteristics, either their intensity or spectrum distribution.
+Neither he nor I, were able to identify and correct the problem.

 Several years later, I decided to grow outdoors the tomato varieties I was growing in the greenhouse.
 To my surprise, the plants did not grow as vigorously as they did in the greenhouse.

-In addition, fruit yield and quality were poor.
+Also, fruit yield and quality were poor.
 I thought about the lighting engineer and his experience.
 Maybe it wasn’t the lamp types and their light spectrum that were the reasons his tomato plants grew without producing flowering stems.
-Perhaps it was the tomato plant variety that was the significant factor.
+Perhaps it was the tomato plant variety that was a significant factor.

-Greenhouse tomato varieties are bred and selected for growing under greenhouse conditions, which provides filtered light, while those for outdoor production are selected for growing in outdoor conditions in unfiltered light.
+Greenhouse tomato varieties are bred and selected for growing under greenhouse conditions, which provide filtered light, while those for outdoor production are selected for growing in outdoor conditions in unfiltered light.
 That could be the significant difference.
-Evidently, there was something in the outdoor lighting characteristics that was not compatible to the greenhouse tomato varieties.
-What that something might be would make for an interesting research project.
+Evidently, there was something in the outdoor lighting characteristics that was incompatible with the greenhouse tomato varieties.

-When growing plants under artificial lighting, variety breeding and selection must be done for such conditions.
-Trying to have a plant variety grow well when bred and selected under different light conditions can be a reason for poor plant performance.
+When growing plants under artificial lighting, variety breeding and selection must be performed with these conditions in mind.
+Trying to establish good plant variety under different light conditions can be a reason for poor plant performance.